Brian Allen (cornerback): Cincinnati Bengals

 On November 3, 2020, Allen was signed to the Cincinnati Bengals practice squad.
 He was placed on the practice squad/COVID-19 list by the team on November 11, and restored to the practice squad five days later.
 He was placed back on the practice squad/COVID-19 list on December 21, 2020, and restored to the practice squad again on January 1, 2021.

 Cleveland Browns

 Allen was signed to the Cleveland Browns' active roster off the Bengals' practice squad on January 4, 2021.
 He re-signed with the Browns after the season on March 29, 2021.
 The Browns terminated Allen's contract on August 31, 2021.
 He was re-signed to the practice squad on December 16.
 He was elevated to the active roster for the December 20 game versus the Oakland Raiders.

-Birmingham Stallions
+Birmingham Stallions (first stint)

-Allen was selected in the eighth round of the 2022 USFL Draft by the Birmingham Stallions.
+Allen was selected by the Birmingham Stallions of the United States Football League (USFL) in the eighth round of the 2022 USFL draft.